So, When it comes to building a business online, I think it’s fair to say that Selling isn’t something that comes naturally to most.

-You only have to venture online for a few minutes and you’ll trip over some gasbag guru telling you that you need XYZ system to ‘sell on autopilot’ without having to learn any skills at all.
+I mean, you only have to venture online for a few minutes and you’ll trip over some gasbag guru telling you that all you need is their latest system or shiny new piece of software to be able to ‘sell on autopilot’ without having to do any real work or learn any skills at all.

-Unfortunately for many, there’s a little more to it than that.
+Unfortunately for many, there’s a little more to it than that and that’s why the vast majority are struggling.

 Having said that, selling is a skill that can be learned just like anything else.

-When you work for a company, there’s inherent structure to what you sell and how you sell it
+And the reason I say that is because when you work for a company, there’s an inherent structure to what you sell and how you sell it.

-The benefits of that product range have already been clearly identified and the customer base is usually aware that they need it.
+The benefits and the selling points of that product or product range have already been clearly identified, and the customer base is usually aware that they need it.

-Even if it comes down to price to win a deal (and it often does) there are set parameters that you have to abide by or the deal just isn’t worth doing.
+Even if it comes down to price to win a deal (and it often does) there are a set of parameters that you have to abide by or the deal just isn’t worth doing.

-In other words, there are rules and guidelines that keep us within the lines.
+In other words, there are rules and guidelines that someone else has set in place around how that business runs, that keep us within the lines of what we should and shouldn’t do.

-We don’t have to decide what to charge for things.
+We don’t have to decide what to charge for things… we don’t have to come up with the marketing strategies… if you can call them that.

-We don’t have to do most of the hard stuff like come up with products, marketing messages and USP’s for our companies stuff.
+So, even if we’ve had a sales based upbringing, we’ve never had to do most of the hard stuff like come up with products, marketing messages that actually get people to buy now , deciding what to charge, building a customer base and USP’s for our companies stuff.

-And what most people do when they start an online business is kinda breeze past all that essential stuff and listen to the gg’s – the gasbag guru’s.
+So what most people do when they start an online business is kinda breeze past all that essential stuff and start listening to the gasbag guru’s.

-The gg’s will keep you focused on the tactics, like the latest system or app that they’re not actually using themselves, but will work for you!
+These guys will keep you focused on the tactics, like the latest system or app that they’re not actually using themselves, but will miraculously work for you!

-They totally want you to ignore the fundamentals and focus on the hypnotic shiny object.
+They totally want you to ignore the fundamentals and focus on the lovely new, hypnotic shiny object.

 I know because I bought into this mentality big time when I first started my online journey.

-I struggled because, to quote one of my favourite Paul Weller songs ‘The more I see, the more I know, the more I know, the less I understand”
+I’ve got this line from one of my favourite Paul Weller songs rolling around in my head because it’s how I felt when I started trying to piece all this stuff together… the line goes ‘The more I see, the more I know, the more I know, the less I understand”

-I was literally moving in circles and getting really frustrated and overwhelmed in the process.
+I was literally going round and round in circles and getting really frustrated and overwhelmed in the process.

-But the one thing I won’t do is quit so I started looking for some way to make sense of all the conflicting advice that was driving me nuts.
+But the one thing I won’t do is quit… I’m kinda stubborn like that, so I started looking for some way to make sense of all the conflicting advice that was driving me nuts.

 And guess what…